bugzilla/bugzilla.github.io/donate.md

 permanant developer goal is hit, then a permanent developer will be hired, instead.</p>

-<p>Single-month recurring donations exceeding the above "keeping the lights
+<p>Recurring donations exceeding the above "keeping the lights on" expenses:</p>
-on" expenses:</p>

 <div class="fundwrapper">
 <p>Fund a permanent half-time developer on a monthly basis</p>